zeroluck/docs/sources/reference/lib/uma.md

 ### UMA Server

-UMA Server is part of Gluu Server.
-To pick it up please refer to Gluu Server (oxAuth) documentation.
+The UMA Server is part of the Gluu Server.
+To pick it up please refer to the Gluu Server (oxAuth) documentation.

-UMA Server source code:
+The UMA Server source code is available from here:

 ```
 https://svn.gluu.info/repository/openxdi/oxAuth/trunk/Server/src/main/java/org/xdi/oxauth/uma/ws/rs/